Machb Project

 Architecture

-Machb project following Clean Architecture rules.
+Machb project following Clean Architecture2 rules.

 Clean Architecture is a software design philosophy introduced by Robert C. Martin, also known as Uncle Bob.
 It emphasizes the separation of concerns which divides the software into layers making it easier to manage and maintain.
 The main goal of Clean Architecture is to produce a system that is independent of frameworks, UI, database, and any external agency.
 In other words, it appss at creating software that is loosely coupled, highly maintainable, and scalable.
 Core Concepts of Clean Architecture: